Seatis/my-teaching-materials/team-project/poker/README.md

 The back end service is a Spring Boot application deployed to Heroku.
 The communication is mostly solved by HTTP calls on REST APIs that invoke web sockets.
-In some cases the channel is offloaded by RabbitMQ message queues.
 The database layer is using Postgre SQL and JPA.
 The frontend is a multi page application, implemented using Angular 4, none of the pages are rendered on the backend side.